 1. Prioritise yoga time over housework

 When your baby naps, please please do some yoga before getting onto the housework.
 You never know how long your baby will sleep for.
 Yes, I understand laundry & dishes need to be done, house needs vacuuming and we also need to get started with meal preparation.
 But you see, the list is endless when it comes to housework.
 Dishes can wait.
 Vacuuming can wait.
-Your health & wellbeing is more important than anything else.
+Your health & wellbeing are more important than anything else.
 It can be just 5 or 10 minutes to begin with but that’s better than nothing!
 Use this time to scan your whole body (for any tightness or aches), do a single pose to release tension (if you can do more, even better!) and rest up in savasana (corpse pose) for conscious relaxation especially when you feel tired & exhausted.

 2. Stretch out in bed or in the kitchen

 I often sneak in reclining bound angle pose in bed either before getting out of bed or going to sleep.
 While cooking or waiting for a kettle to be ready, I might be doing a few lunges, doing a chair pose or doing down dog on wall.
 Yes, resting & relaxing is important but finding balance between rest/relax and moving/staying active is also important!
-We spend way too much time sitting especially when your baby is teeny tiny so get stretching whenever you find an opportunity!
+We spend way too much time sitting especially when your baby is teeny tiny so get your body moving whenever you get a chance!

 3. Become aware of your posture while breastfeeding